pts/muxzcat/README.txt

 muxzcat is free software, GNU GPL >=2.0.
 There is NO WARRANTY.
 Use at your risk.

-Limitations of muxzcat.c and muxzcat.pl:
+Limitations of muxzcat.c, muxzcat.pl and muxzcat.java:

 * It keeps uncompressed data in memory, and it needs 130 KiB of memory on top of it: readBuf is about 64 KiB, CLzmaDec.prob is about